Tiny Beetles, Big Problems

 “What’s Wrong With The Pine Trees?”

 If you drive around Hernando County you will notice quite a few dead pine trees.
 This is because during spring and summer 2017 we had an outbreak of Ips pine engraver beetles (Ips sp.).
+It appears that the outbreak will continue this summer also.
 This beetle pest occurrence isn’t nearly as bad as the southern pine bark beetle, which can cause major losses of pine trees across the entire Southeast US; but if you are the one suffering the loss and expense of removing a dead pine tree, this is little comfort.
-The main areas in our county that have been affected are Spring Hill, WeekiWachee, areas west of US 19 and along Cortez Blvd.
+The main areas in our county that have been affected are Spring Hill, WeekiWachee, areas west of US 19 and along Cortez Blvd., but there are pockets of beetle activity all across the county.

 For more information on Ips Engraver Beetles: http://edis.ifas.ufl.edu/in701